xanderfrangos/twinkle-tray/README.md

 If some of your monitors are not being detected, please see [this page](https://github.com/xanderfrangos/twinkle-tray/wiki/Display-Detection-&-Support-Issues) for troubleshooting steps.

+## Command Line Arguments

+Twinkle Tray (v1.13.0+) supports requesting brightness changes from the command line.
+Twinkle Tray must already be running.
+One monitor argument and one brightness argument are required.
+Multiple arguments will override each other.

+For example: `"%LocalAppData%\Programs\twinkle-tray\Twinkle Tray.exe" --MonitorNum=1 --Offset=-30` will adjust monitor number 1 by -30 brightness.

+### Supported args:

+- `--MonitorNum` Select monitor by number.
+Starts at 1. *Example: `--MonitorNum=2`*
+- `--MonitorID` Select monitor by internal ID.
+Partial or whole matches accepted. *Example: `--MonitorID="UID2353"`*
+- `--All` Select all monitors.
+- `--Set` Set brightness percentage. *Example: `--Set=95`*
+- `--Offset` Adjust brightness percentage. *Example: `--Offset=-20`*

+*This feature is not available on the Windows Store version of Twinkle Tray.*

 ## Localization
 Thanks to [several contributors](https://github.com/xanderfrangos/twinkle-tray/graphs/contributors), Twinkle Tray is localized for multiple languages.
 If you'd like to create or update a localization, see [this page](https://github.com/xanderfrangos/twinkle-tray/wiki/Localization-files) for details.
 Special thanks to [Weblate](https://weblate.org/) for allowing free use of their service.